NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 Trivial copyability is another area that can be problematic with zero size subobjects.
 We explicitly forbid trivial copying into a base class subobject of another class ([basic.types]/2).

 Similarly, we must explicitly forbid trivial copying into zero sized subobojects.
 Trivial copying *from* a zero sized subobject should be OK.
 Though this is only "OK" in the sense that the program is not ill-formed or that there us undefined behavior.
-The value copied is undefined, but that doesn't matter, since you could only ever use that value to initialize a type that is layout compatible with an PST class.
-Namely, another PST class.
-And PST classes have no value.
+The value copied is undefined, but that doesn't matter, since you could only ever use that value to initialize a type that is layout compatible with an empty layout class.
+Namely, another empty layout class.
+And empty layout classes have no value.

 ## offsetof